Maxogravo/Pico-Rubber-Ducky/README.md

 Step Three: Download the source code from this github

-Step Four: Extract lib, requirements and code.py to the root of your Microcontroller
+Step Four: Extract code.py to the root of your Microcontroller

+Step Five: Go to this link: https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/tag/20250926 and download the latest version

+Step Six: Extract lib and requirements folder to the Microcontroller root, overwriting current lib folder if required

+You're all done!
+You can either unplug your new hacking device or edit code.py to have a custom program.